-If you have submitted an application from outside the country and have been refused, you may be able to appeal the decision if you have reasons to believe there was an error with the decision.
-Please note that not all entry clearance applications carry with it a right of appeal.
-Importantly, rarely do Point based systems applications carry with them rights of appeal.
+If you have submitted an application from outside the country and have been refused, you may be able to appeal the immigration decision if you have reasons to believe there was an error with the immigration decision.
+Please note that not all entry clearance applications carry a right of appeal to the first tier tribunal (Asylum & Immigration Chambers).
 You may, however, be able to do an administrative review for refusal of Point based system visa applications though.

 It is important to note that there may be times where the best option and/or route going forward is to make a fresh decision.
 In other words, appealing a decision against you may not always be the best option, there may be times where a fresh application is the best course of action.
-Please contact us for a free immigration advice over the phone if you are unsure.
+Please contact us for immigration advice if you are unsure.

-The Appellant has to carefully consider and draft the grounds on which he or she may rely in their appeals.
+The Appellant has to carefully consider and draft the grounds on which he may rely in his appeal.
 This is an opportunity for the appellant to address all the concerns and issues raised in the notice of decision and the reasons of refusal of the immigration application.
 It would also be useful to refer to the information or the documents already provided with the said application and highlighting any relevant sections and provide a detailed explanation addressing the issues.

 Drafting grounds of appeal is a specialized area of immigration work and should therefore be left for the experts to handle it.

-- All out-country applicants are given 28 calendar days to lodge appeals to the First Tier Tribunal (Immigration & Asylum Chamber) from the date of issuance of the notice of decision.
+All out-country applicants are given 28 calendar days to lodge appeals to the First Tier Tribunal (Immigration & Asylum Chamber).
 The Immigration Tribunals are quite strict in adherence to the deadline of 28 days and one has to give a good reason, in case of any delays.

-Once appeal is lodged along with the grounds of appeal, the AIT schedules the appeal for a full court hearing.
+Once appeal is lodged along with the grounds of appeal, the Asylum & Immigration Tribunal schedules the appeal for a full court hearing.
 The location of the court depends on the address of the appellant or in case of out-country appeal on the address of the sponsor or the legal representatives.
 Court hearings take place on the scheduled date and venue unless a very good reason is presented to seek adjournment of the court hearing.

 The appellant or his legal representatives need to prepare a bundle of documents for the upcoming hearing that is generally sent at least 5 working days before the court hearing.
 The bundle should include the witness statement of the appellant (if in-country) or the sponsor or any other witnesses that the appellant wishes to present to the tribunal, a chronology of relevant events, skeleton arguments and all the documents relevant to the issues raised in the notice of decision or the reasons of refusal.